jackrogers369/phonegap-start/README.md

 # Hello World PhoneGap Application [![bitHound Score][bithound-img]][bithound-url]

-> A Hello World application built with PhoneGap
+> A mobile application built with PhoneGapBuild i would like this application to be tested on an apple device if possible please.

 ## Usage